String Sanitization Under Edit Distance: Improved and Generalized: Sensitive Patterns of Arbitrary Lengths

 We can solve the {\AETFS} problem if we can simulate all valid combinations of merge operations represented by $\mathcal{T}$.
 However, we do not have to check all combinations explicitly.
-This is due to the fact that we can \emph{prune} branches and \emph{merge} nodes in the decision tree $\mathcal{T}$ as follows\footnote{ Once the merge operation is applied to the decision tree, it is no longer a tree.
-However, we continue calling it the decision ``tree" for convenience. }.
+This is due to the fact that we can \emph{prune} branches and \emph{merge} nodes in the decision tree $\mathcal{T}$ as follows\footnote{Once the merge operation is applied to the decision tree, it is no longer a tree.
+However, we continue calling it the decision ``tree'' for convenience. }.

 For incremental $b = 1, 2, \ldots, |\mathcal{I}|-1$, we edit $\mathcal{T}$ according to the following four rules: \begin{description} \item[Rule 1.]
 If $M[b] = 0$, then prune all edges to m-nodes at depth $b$. \item[Rule 2.]
-If there is a path $(v_1, v_2, \ldots, v_p)$ such that the depth of $v_p$ is $b$, $(v_2, \ldots, v_p)$ is an m-path, and $v_1$ and $v_p$ respectively corresponds to the length-$k$ prefix and the length-$k$ suffix of the same sensitive pattern, then prune the edge~$(v_{p-1}, v_p)$. \item[Rule 3.]
+If there is a path $(v_1, v_2, \ldots, v_p)$ such that the depth of $v_p$ is $b$, then $(v_2, \ldots, v_p)$ is an m-path, and $v_1$ and $v_p$ respectively correspond to the length-$k$ prefix and the length-$k$ suffix of the same sensitive pattern.
+Hence prune the edge~$(v_{p-1}, v_p)$.
+In other words, we prune the edge $(v_{p-1}, v_p)$ if merging the path strings results in creating a long sensitive pattern. \item[Rule 3.]
 If there are multiple \#-nodes at depth $b$, then merge all of them into a single \#-node. \item[Rule 4.]
 If there are multiple m-nodes $\{v_1, v_2, \ldots\}$ at depth $b$ such that each $u_i$ does not correspond to the length-$k$ prefix of any sensitive pattern, where $u_i$ is the parent of the starting node of the longest m-path ending at $v_i$, then merge such m-nodes into a single m-node. \end{description} Finally, we add the \emph{sink node} under the decision tree such that the sink node corresponds to the bottom row $E[|\mathcal{I}|(k+1)][0\dd n]$, and each node at depth $|\mathcal{I}|-1$ has only one outgoing edge to the sink node.
 We also rename the root to the \emph{source node}.

-After executing all pruning and merging operations, the decision tree becomes a DAG whose all source-to-sink paths represent all valid choices~(inspect Figure~\ref{fig:decision}).
+After executing all pruning and merging operations, the decision tree becomes a DAG whose all source-to-sink paths represent all valid choices~(inspect Figure~\ref{fig:decision} in Appendix~\ref{sec:omitted}).